Resources for Departing Residents

 - Paint must be left out to evaporate.
 Empty paint cans and dried paint can be disposed of in normal household trash.

-- Prior to move out trash cans and recycle bins must be washed out.
+- Prior to move-out, trash cans and recycle bins must be rinsed out.

 Final Inspection & Move Out Guidelines

 During your final inspection, a member of the

 property management team will walk the home with you to identify